karlhepler/pinch_old/README.md

 List of transactions in chronological order

 ## Transaction
-List of splits/ledger entries
+List of splits/ledger entries - Transaction Ledger transacted_at
-transacted_at
 currency to calculate all splits in description id number sum of all splits must be 0

+## Ledger
+group/book/collection of related accounts

 ## LedgerEntry (aka.
-Split)
+Split / Record)
 amount / MONEY
-Points to one debited account
+Points to one account
 Points to one parent transaction memo reconciled flag & timestamp - possibly a RECONCILITION object